knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestDocumentCollection.md

 ### Filter with 'createdAfter'
 The query parameter `createdAfter` filters out any documents that where created before the specified date.

-To test this filter we create a new version after a certain delay.
+To test this filter we create a new document after a certain delay.
 [ ](- "#delayedDocumentId=createDocumentWithDelay()")